ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 ## Motivation

 Optimization problems are commonplace in real-life, with broad applications in areas such as marketing, finance, and engineering.
 Many of these optimization problems can be formatted as a Max-Cut problem.
-Finding an exact solution to these max-cut problems becomes exponentially more difficult as the complexity of the graphs increases; however, meaning that only approximate solutions can be found for graphs above a certain complexity.
+Finding an exact solution to these max-cut problems becomes exponentially more difficult as the complexity of the graphs increases; however, this means that only approximate solutions can be found for graphs above a certain complexity.
 QAOA offers a potential alternative to the classical approximation algorithms and could have the potential to surpass the effectiveness of classical approximation ratios if QAOA is able to effectively scale to the complexity of modern-day applications of the Max-Cut problem.

 ## Max-Cut
 Max-Cut is a type of Quadratic Unconstrained Binary Optimization Problem (QUBO).
 QUBOs represent optimization problems in which the goal is to find a minimum or maximum of a quadratic function with binary variables (0s and 1s) and no constraints.
 These are the types of problems that the Quantum Approximation Optimization Algorithm (QAOA) aims to solve.
 Among QUBOs like the traveling salesman problem, they can all be represented by the Max-Cut problem, which makes Max-Cut a popular problem used to benchmark the capabilities of algorithms like QAOA.